-current_user_can( string $capability )
+current_user_can( string $capability, mixed $args )

 Description